HMO Fire Safety Standards

 Essential Fire Safety Standards for Private Rented Housing

 Fire safety is a fundamental responsibility for landlords and property managers.
-Norwich City Council has developed a comprehensive guide to help landlords comply with fire safety standards in private rented housing, especially Houses in Multiple Occupation (HMOs).
+Here is a comprehensive guide to help you comply with standards in private rented housing and HMOs.

 Understanding Fire Safety Requirements